Simperium/simperium-ios/README.md

 Releases
 --------
-The master branch always has the latest stable release, and is tagged.Simperium is used by hundreds of thousands of people across many different apps and devices, and is considered production-ready.
+The master branch always has the latest stable release, and is tagged.
+Simperium is used by hundreds of thousands of people across many different apps and devices, and is considered production-ready.

 The develop branch has an ongoing development build (not intended for production use).